Strategy11/formidable-forms/readme.txt

 The fastest way to build a contact form is to use the contact form template we built for you.
 After you activate Formidable Forms, insert [formidable id=contact-form] on the WordPress page of your choice.
 That's it!

 Want to make a new contact form?
 Go to the Formidable -> Forms page and click "add new".
-Choose the Contact Us form template and click "Load Template".
-Now Save your contact form.
+Choose the Contact Us form template on the form buider page and click "Load Template".
+Save your new contact form.

 Next, go to edit the page where you would like to publish your contact form.
 Click the "Formidable" button to open the shortcode builder.
 Choose your contact form and insert it into your WordPress page.
-Save the page and you're done.
+Save the contact page and you're done.
 Now you've got a beautiful WP contact form ready to collect and store your leads.

 Get more detail on <a href="https://formidableforms.com/wordpress-contact-form-template-to-unique/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">using the contact form template</a>.